TuberculosisSpecimen/diss/_dissertation/Section_8-0-3.md

 *Sundry Lectures on the Medical Phases of Tuberculosis Delivered Before the Robert Koch Society for the Study of Tuberculosis*.
 Chicago: Chicago Tuberculosis Institute, 1916.

 *The American International Congress on Tuberculosis*.
-New York: Medico_Legal Journal, 1904.
+New York: Medico-Legal Journal, 1904.

 *The American Journal of the Medical Sciences*.
 1898.